-Homemade herbal alcohol-based extracts are made by steeping herbal plant material in alcohol (like vodka) for two weeks.
+Homemade herbal alcohol-based extracts are made by steeping herbal plant material in vodka for two weeks.
 When strained, the resulting liquid is called an alcohol extract.
-Examples -- extracts made from rosemary, mullein or yellowroot and vodka can be taken internally.
+Extracts made from rosemary, mullein or yellowroot and vodka can be taken internally.
+See homemade mullein tincture recipe for more info.
 Extracts made from walnut hull should be used internally with caution.

 Active plant ingredients can also be extracted in oil.
 There are two techniques, the hot method and the cold method.
 The hot method is best for sturdy herbs like comfrey, chickweed, rosemary, and all roots.
 The cold method is suitable for fragile material like calendula flowers or rose petals.
-See directions below.
 The resulting product is infused oil.
 It is used in herbal massage oils, creams, lotions, and ointments.
 Tightly-capped Infused herbal oils will last for a year if kept in a cool, dark location, although small amounts made fresh are more potent.
 Herbal oils are sometimes used for culinary purposes.
 It depends on the ingredients.

 To make infused oil with the cold method, pack a jar with herbs and cover completely with cold-pressed vegetable or nut oil.
 Cap tightly and let stand in a cool, dark place for two weeks.
 Shake gently every day.
 Strain through jelly bag, and repeat process for two more weeks with fresh plant material.
 Strain again and store.
-See homemade mullein tincture recipe for more info.

 To make infused oil with the hot method, put 8 ounces of cold-pressed vegetable or nut oil (almond, walnut, olive, grape seed, or safflower are good) and a big handful of plant material in a double boiler and gently heat over simmering water for an hour or so.
 Oil should change color taking on the color of plant material.
 Strain through a jelly bag or double layer of cheesecloth.
 Store in a clean, airtight bottle or jar.

 Put 4 ounces of infused oil into the double boiler, add a small piece of wax or cocoa butter (about a tablespoon), and stir until gently melted and completely mixed.
 Add about 8 drops of essential oil if desired.
 Pour into jelly jars or small tins while still warm.
 Cool before capping tightly.
 Mixture will thicken as it cools.
 If herbal ointment is too hard, use more oil or less wax next time.
 If it is too soft, use more wax.

-Do not use a microwave when making herbal products -- microwaves can destroy healing properties.
+Microwaves can destroy healing properties.
 Just heat infused oil and wax until melted together in double boiler on stove top on medium heat, remove from heat, and stir in essential oil if desired.
 Store in tightly sealed jars or tins.